arthurtham/oss-elephpant-mission-2/levels/critical_thinking/objectives/objective1_3_fallacies/description.md

 </ul>
 </div>

-In order to pass this gate, you must interact with at least 3 fallacy chalkboards and get their questions correctly answered.
+In order to pass this gate, you must interact with at least 3 fallacy stations, shown as chalkboards, and get their questions correctly answered.
 Come back here and press __HACK__ once you have enough of those objectives completed!

 To help you out, Ele has provided you with a status table: